CesiumGS/3d-tiles/README.md

 ]
 ```

-> Implementation note: Using the `CESIUM_z_up` extension is preferred to transforming the model to a _z_-up coordinate system at runtime.
+Note that glTF defines its own node hierarchy, where each node has a transform.
+These transforms are applied before the coordinate system transform is applied.

-Tile transforms are applied after the conversion between coordinate systems is resolved.
+> Implementation Note: Using the `CESIUM_z_up` extension is preferred to transforming the model to a _z_-up coordinate system at runtime.

 ## Tiles